pwlodek/ECommerce.Microservices/README.md

-# Microservices based sample app using Docker and .NET Core
+# Microservices based sample app using Docker, Kubernetes and .NET Core
-Sample microservices based e-commerce backend running on .NET Core and Docker.
-You can run it locally on Docker, Docker Swarm, or you can deploy Docker Swarm Cluster to Azure and run it in the cloud.
+Sample cloud native e-commerce application which uses microservices based architecture running on .NET Core and Docker, which can be orchestrated by either Docker Swarm, Kubernetes or Service Fabric.
+It can be configured to use only local resources (RabbitMQ, SQL Server, Redis) or it can use cloud resources.
+If using cloud resources, it is using Azure App Configuration and Key Vault to store sensitive information like connection strings.
+You can run it locally on Docker, Docker Swarm, or Kubernetes, or you can deploy it to Azure and run on either Kubernetes or Service Fabric.

 ## Assumptions
 I assume you have basic understanding on Docker, orchestrations, and Azure.
 This small sample is only meant to introduce you to how a potential microservice based app might look like.